keu/docs/astro/runtime-image-architecture.md

 - A custom logging module that ensures Airflow task logs are reliably available to the Astro data plane.
 - A custom security manager that enforces user roles and permissions as defined by Astro.
 See [User permissions](user-permissions.md).
 - A custom Airflow UI that includes links to Astronomer resources and exposes the currently running Docker image tag in the footer of all UI pages.
+- A monitoring DAG that the Astronomer team uses to monitor the health of Astro Deployments.

 For more information about the features that are available in Astro Runtime releases, see the [Astro Runtime release notes](runtime-release-notes.md).